 - 10m x 4m 360 degree LED volume with immersive sound

-- Programmable AI for audience interaction
+- Programmable AI for audience observation and interaction

-It is also home to an extensive Disguise-based Virtual Production Studio, developed in partnership with global technology company Sony.
+Havers Road is also home to an extensive Disguise-based Virtual Production Studio, developed in partnership with global technology company Sony.
 The combined studio forms a new hub for digital creativity, placing Norwich at the forefront of digital storytelling and next-generation filmmaking.

 The Virtual Production Studio is set to launch in autumn 2025, bringing cutting edge technology to the University’s film, animation, games and visual effects students.